 Similarities between Mounjaro and Wegovy

-Both Mounjaro and Wegovy are clinically proven weight loss treatments that target the GLP-1 receptors present in your gut and brain to reduce your appetite and help you feel full for longer.
-They’re both injectable medications that come as pre-filled pens, and you administer your doses as subcutaneous injections, in the fatty layer of tissue just under your skin.
+Both Mounjaro and Wegovy are clinically proven weight loss treatments that target the GLP-1 receptors in your gut and brain to reduce your appetite and help you feel full for longer.
+They’re both injectable medications that arrive in pre-filled pens, and you administer your doses as ‘subcutaneous injections’ — that means they’re injected into the fatty layer of tissue just under your skin.

 The eligibility criteria for Mounjaro and Wegovy is also the same.
 [3] For a healthcare provider to prescribe either to you, you must have a BMI of 30 or over.
 You may also qualify for treatment if your BMI is over 27 and you have a weight-related health condition, such as high blood pressure, type 2 diabetes, pre-diabetes, heart disease or raised cholesterol.